-When crocheting the twist ear warmers it is important to remember that working to a desired length (ex.
-20″) instead of number of stitches or gauge will give you a well-fitting headband.
+When crocheting the twist ear warmers it is important to remember that working to the desired length (ex.
+20″ circumference) instead of a number of stitches or a gauge will give you a well-fitting headband.

 When I wanted 20″ headbands, I crocheted my chain to be a multiple of 2+1 that measured just about 21″.
 Since the mhdc3tog is a rather tight stitch it shrunk the length by an entire inch by the time I finished a couple of rows.

 I’d suggest starting by chaining an inch more than the final length you want making sure you keep your starting chain count at a multiple of 2+1.

 Skill Level: Easy